UCL-BLIC/legion-buildscripts/cytofpipe/v0.2/README.md

 _________________

-This pipeline was developed to by Lucia Conde at the BLIC, in collaboration with Jake Henry from the Immune Regulation and Tumour Immunotherapy Research Group, for the automatic analysis of flow and mass cytometry data in the UCL cluster __Legion__.
-The methods underneath Cytofpipe v0.2 are based on available R packages.
+This pipeline was developed to by Lucia Conde at the BLIC - UCL Cancer Institute, in collaboration with Jake Henry from the Immune Regulation and Tumour Immunotherapy Research Group, for the automatic analysis of flow and mass cytometry data in the UCL cluster __Legion__.
 Currently, Cytofpipe v0.2 can be used to run standard cytometry data analysis for subset identification, and to construct scaffold maps for visualizing complex relationships between samples.
+The methods underneath Cytofpipe v0.2 are based on publicly available R packages for flow/cytof data analysis

 - Cytofpipe **--clustering** is based mainly on cytofkit (https://bioconductor.org/packages/release/bioc/html/cytofkit.html), which is used for preprocessing/clustering, and openCyto (https://www.bioconductor.org/packages/release/bioc/html/openCyto.html), for basic automated gating.